 Is your carrier the perfect fit for your business?
 It’s hard to know without understanding your shipping data — how much you ship, how large it is, how far it travels and how fast it must go.
-And the clearest way to develop a profile of your shipping spend is to audit recent invoices.
+And the clearest way to develop a profile of your shipping spend is to perform an audit on recent invoices.

-Invoice auditing can help your company recover funds for late deliveries, billing errors, and misapplied surcharges.
+Parcel auditing can help your company recover funds for late deliveries, billing errors, and misapplied surcharges.
 But it can also offer valuable insights about your overall shipping spend.
 Tracking your company’s invoices allows you improve your bottom line immediately by collecting money your carrier owes — and it can lift the veil on which areas you should target in your next negotiation.